hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 <q>**Browser Zoom!** Please maintain your browser at normal zoom level when you are adding your percentile ranges.</q>

-These combined settings are designed to ensure that when your Experiment runs, the set of players to which the Experiment is applied is a randomly chosen set.
-Any behavioral changes observed in the players subjected to the Experiment with respect to the Variants - here Virtual Goods whose currency values have been increased or decreased - are therefore less likely to be biased and unrepresentative.
-This means, in turn, that any decisions you make for *actual changes* you go on to make to your game configuration and which are based on experimental outcomes are much more likely to be predictive of the general behavior of all game players in reaction to these actual changes.
+These combined settings are designed to ensure that when your Experiment runs, the set of players who become participants in the Experiment is a randomly chosen set.
+This random selection of participants means that any behavioral changes observed in the players subjected to the Experiment with respect to the Variants - here Virtual Goods whose currency values have been increased or decreased - are therefore less likely to be biased and unrepresentative.
+This means, in turn, that any decisions you make for *actual changes* you go on to make to your game configuration and which are based on the observed results of the Experiment are much more likely to be predictive of the general behavior of all game players in reaction to these actual changes.

 <q>**Note:** We make a best effort to calculate the percentage ranges, however for smaller sample sets of players you might not be returned the exact number of players as anticipated.</q>

 *4.* Click *Next*.
-You are taken to step 4 - *Measurements*:
+You are taken to *Step 4 - Measurements*:

 ![](img/Experiments/11.png)

-Our measurements could be based on a request that we expect the players subjected to the Experiment to use.
-If they have used it during the Experiment, we can see the percentage of users that were in the Experiment and how many from each variant of the Experiment submitted the request:
+Your measurements for the Experiment could be based on a request that you expect the participant players to use.
+If they've used it during the Experiment, we can see the percentage of players that were in the Experiment and how many from each Variant of the Experiment submitted the request:
-* In this example, we want to measure the number of *BuyVirtualGoodsRequest* calls made by the players chosen for the Experiment during the experimental period.
+* In this example, we want to measure the number of *BuyVirtualGoodsRequest* calls made by the players chosen as participants for the Experiment during the experimental period.

 *5.* Click to *Save and Close* the Experiment.
 The new Experiment is added to the *Upcoming Experiments* panel.